How To Stay Warm Camping In A Tent: Brilliant Tips For Winter Trips

 Heaters are not the only option you have, find more tips on how to heat a tent without electricity when you are camping off-the-grid in cold weather.

 Winter Tent Camping Tips For Women

 Staying warm while tent camping is challenging when you have to go to the bathroom in the middle of a cold night.

 - Most tent campers prefer to pee in a bottle inside the tent rather than venturing outside.

 - This is not a big deal for guys but is quite tricky for women.

 - Finally someone invented the P Ez Travel Urinal For Women, a female urinal made from soft flexible silicone which makes it spill-proof, cleanable and reusable pee bottle.

 Cover Your Extremities When Sleeping In A Tent

 It is because your body uses its energy to maintain its internal temperature and during extended periods in cold conditions, it begins to shift its blood flow from its extremities to its core (chest and abdomen).

-Getting wet (from sweating, rain, snow etc.) is that fastest way to get chilled to the bone; always change into dry clothing before going to bed.
+Getting wet from sweaty clothes or gear that is wet from rain or snow is that fastest way to get chilled to the bone; always change into dry clothing before going to bed.